 What Is A Reverse T3 Test?

-However testing RT3 remains controversial.
+Unfortunately testing RT3 remains controversial.
 For that matter, you may even find some medical practitioners will not authorize this test.
 This is despite the fact the RT3 blood test is essential to properly diagnosis, and manage a thyroid hormone imbalance.

 Like to know more about thyroid testing?

 One of the biggest hurdles to uncovering a potential thyroid problem is getting proper testing.
-You can learn more about comprehensive testing and the best thyroid tests to discuss with your healthcare practitioner here: The Top 5 Thyroid Tests?
+You can learn more about comprehensive testing, and the best thyroid tests to discuss with your healthcare practitioner here: The Top 5 Thyroid Tests?
 Discover The Best Tests To Discuss With Your Doctor

-The Top Five Reasons Why Your Body Creates Excess Reverse T3
+The Top Five Reasons WHY Your Body Creates Excess Reverse T3